Item Quality Control in Educational Testing: Change Point Model, Compound Risk, and Sequential Detection: Bayesian Change Point Detection

-We start with a general statistical framework for change detection in multiple data streams, followed by a concrete example.
-We use $t = 1, 2, ... $ to record test administrations; for example, $t = 1$ denotes the first test administration.
+We start with a general statistical framework for change detection in multiple data streams. {For ease of exposition, we consider a frequent but non-continuous test with fixed forms.
+Example tests of this type are discussed in the introduction.
+As will be discussed in Section~\ref{sec:dec}, the proposed procedure can be generalized to other frequent tests, such as continuous tests with Computerized Adaptive Testing (CAT) or Multiple-Stage Testing (MST) designs.} We use $t = 1, 2, ... $ to record test administrations; for example, $t = 1$ denotes the first test administration.
 Let $S_t$ denote the item pool at time $t$ that contains the items available for the $t$th test administration.
 The item pool is allowed to change over time, due to (1) the deletion of problematic items (e.g., items detected to have changed) and (2) the addition of new items.